 (a) The creation, sale, or transfer of forestry riparian easements under RCW 76.13.120

-(b) The creation, sale, or transfer of a conservation easement of private forest lands within unconfined channel migration zones or containing critical habitat for threatened or endangered species under RCW 76.09.040
+(b) The creation, sale, or transfer of a fee interest or a conservation easement for the riparian open space program under RCW 76.09.040

-(7) Notice to owner.
-Within thirty days of the removal of land from classification, the assessor must notify the owner in writing of the reason(s) for removal.
+(8) Notice to owner.
+Within thirty days of the removal of land from classification, the assessor must notify the owner in writing of the reason(s) for removal; e.g., the Notice of Removal of Current Use Classification and Additional Tax Calculation form.
 The removal notice must explain the steps an owner needs to follow if he or she wants to appeal the removal decision, including when a notice of appeal must be filed, where an appeal petition may be obtained, and how to contact the county board of equalization.

 The seller, transferor, or owner of classified land may appeal the removal from classification to the board of equalization of the county in which the land is located.
-The appeal must be filed within thirty calendar days (or up to sixty days if such a time limit has been adopted by the county legislative authority) of the date the notice of removal was mailed by the assessor or given to the owner, or on or before July 1st of the year of removal, whichever is later (RCW 84.40.038
+The appeal must be filed within thirty days (or up to sixty days if such a time limit has been adopted by the county legislative authority) of the postmark date the notice of removal was mailed by the assessor, electronically transmitted by the assessor, the assessor electronically notified the owner or person responsible for payment of taxes that the notice was available to be accessed by the owner or other person, or on or before July 1st of the year of removal, whichever is later.
+RCW 84.40.038

-(9) Assessor's duty after removal.
-Unless the removal is reversed on appeal, the assessor places the land on the assessment roll at its true and fair value determined in accordance with the county's approved revaluation plan.
-The value on the date of removal is the true and fair value as of January 1st of the year of removal.
-The assessment roll lists both the assessed value of the land before and after the removal of classification.
+(10) Assessor's duty after removal.
+Unless the removal is reversed on appeal, the assessor revalues the affected land with reference to its true and fair value as of January 1st of the year of removal from classification and places the land on the assessment roll.
+The assessment roll lists both the assessed value of the land before and after the removal from classification.
 Taxes for the current tax year are prorated according to the portion of the year to which each assessed value applies.

-(10) Possible segregation after removal.
-If only a portion of the land is being removed from classification, the assessor must segregate the affected portion for valuation and tax purposes.
+(11) Possible segregation after removal.
+If only a portion of the land is being removed from classification, the assessor may segregate the affected portion for valuation and tax purposes.

 The additional tax, interest, and penalty imposed by RCW 84.34.080